History of prostitution: Ottoman Empire

 Köçek troupe at a fair.
 Recruited from the ranks of colonized ethnic groups, köçeks were entertainers and sex slaves in the Ottoman Empire.

 During the era of slavery in the Ottoman Empire, prostitution was connected to slavery.
 The Islamic Law formally prohibited prostitution.
 However, since the principle of concubinage in Islam in Islamic Law allowed a man to have intercourse with his female slave, prostitution was practiced by a pimp selling his female slave on the slave market to a client, who was allowed to have intercourse with her as her new owner, and who after intercourse returned his ownership of her to her pimp on the pretext of discontent, which was a legal and accepted method for prostitution in the Islamic world.

 The prostitution of female slaves where formally prohibited with the Kanunname of 1889.

-Prostitution of free prostutes was however also prevalent in the Ottoman Empire, with both men and women, as well as Christians, Jews, and Muslims, engaging in the practice.
+Prostitution of free prostitutes was however also prevalent in the Ottoman Empire, with both men and women, as well as Christians, Jews, and Muslims, engaging in the practice.
 Clients met prostitutes in a variety of locations, including coffeehouses, inns for bachelors (“bachelor rooms”), laundries, restaurants, barbershops, and candy stores.
 Prostitutes often served sailors and military members, particularly in their lodgings; additionally, prostitutes served clients in private homes, abandoned buildings, and taverns.
 In early modern Istanbul, evidence suggests that some women worked alone to find clients in public areas at night, while others worked together to bring clients to rooms they rented.
 To evade detection, some female prostitutes disguised themselves as men, and certain pimps married their prostitutes to remain under the radar.

 During the late Ottoman Empire, Istanbul became a central hub for the trafficking of women, with networks operating both domestically and internationally.
 Both men and women were involved in trafficking and procuring prostitutes.